KaizenSolutionsDatateam/spot-detection-thales-competition/README.md

 ### Other tools

-In addition to this python environment we advise to install the following useful
+In addition to this python environment, it is advised to install the following useful
 tool:

-- [imageJ](https://imagej.nih.gov/ij/index.html): this allow quick visualization
-  of tiff stack.
+- [imageJ](https://imagej.nih.gov/ij/index.html): this tool allows quick visualization of tiff imaje stack.